ferdi-m20/BLANCHARTFerdinand_2_05082021/README.md

 # Reservia

-My first project in HTML & CSS to become a web developer (Openclassrooms Course)
+An accommodation and activity booking service using HTML & CSS

 ## Installation